CDRT/docs/su/su_dg.md

    4. Click the **Unhide** button in the bottom right corner of the tool.
 The update package will then be displayed in the **Update View**.

-### 3.3.7 Modify Settings
+### Modify Settings

 The **Modify settings** option allows the administrator to make changes to any of the settings that were configured during the first-time setup process.
-For details on the settings that can be configured, please refer to section **3.3.1 Update Retriever First Time Setup**.
+For details on the settings that can be configured, please refer to section **Update Retriever First Time Setup**.

-### 3.3.8 Viewing History
+### Viewing History

 The **View history** function enables you to view the detailed information about the download history and export history.